Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Sometimes it’s hybrid or fresh food.

-This work is about clarity — not compliance.
+This work is about clarity, not compliance.

 Many people land here because they’ve started noticing things like:

-I’ve spent over two decades working hands-on with dogs as a veterinary technician, pet sitter, and trainer, and more recently as a certified canine nutritionist.
-That experience shapes how I approach feeding: with context, nuance, and respect for how food, behavior, and daily life intersect.
+That experience shapes how I approach feeding.
+With context, nuance, and respect for how food, digestion, behavior, and daily life all intersect.

-I came to nutrition work after repeatedly seeing dogs whose comfort, behavior, and quality of life shifted with food — and guardians who were blamed or dismissed instead of supported.
-This work exists to give dog parents a calmer, clearer place to start.
+I came to nutrition work after repeatedly seeing dogs whose comfort, regulation, and quality of life shifted with thoughtful feeding adjustments, and dog parents who were blamed or dismissed instead of supported.

-You’ll receive the guide by email shortly.
+You’ll receive the guide by email so you can come back to it anytime.

 It covers: